 Elections and Referendums in 2022

-A by-election for one parish councillor on Sunningdale Parish will take place on Thursday 10 February 2022.
+A by-election for one parish councillor on Sunningdale Parish was set for Thursday 10 February 2022.

 Links will be provided below at various points leading up to polling day.